gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classIAdvectionVelocity.md

 ## Detailed Description

 An abstract class which implements a function that applies the transport along a velocity direction of the phase space.

-A generic class for a velocity advection